Conrad of Querfurt: Chancellor of Henry VI

 In 1196, the Emperor appointed him General Legate for Apulia, Italy and Sicily.
 In the enforcement of Hohenstaufen rule in Southern Italy and Sicily, he played a key role.
 At Conrad's instigation, Peter of Eboli wrote his Liber ad honorem Augusti, that illustrated verse epic in which represented the events and appropriately recognized the merits of Conrad.

 A letter Conrad wrote describing the wonders of southern Italy, including classical ruins and volcanoes, survives because it was copied into the Chronicle of Arnold of Lübeck.

 Crusade

-In 1197, Conrad was with Emperor Henry's Imperial Marshal, Henry of Kalden, one of the leaders of the German Crusade of 1197.
-He influenced King Amalrich of Cyprus to marry Isabella I of Jerusalem and take the crown of Jerusalem.
-Then during the siege of Toron, Conrad received news of the Emperor's and Pope Celestine III's deaths.
+In 1197, Conrad was with Emperor Henry's marshal, Henry of Kalden, one of the leaders of the German Crusade of 1197.
+He influenced King Aimery of Cyprus to marry Isabella I of Jerusalem and take the crown of Jerusalem.
+Then during the siege of Toron, Conrad received news of the emperor's and Pope Celestine III's deaths.
 He broke the siege, fearing the throne was disputed because of the young age of Henry's son, Frederick.

 Before leaving, Conrad was involved in the transformation of the hospital cooperative in the camp of Acre on 5 March 1198, into the Teutonic Order.
 Pope Innocent III gave this transformation of the Hospital cooperative his consent in 1198.